 This course in an introductory course for beginning Spanish speakers.
-Basic language concepts important to developing proficiency will be stressed, including production of sounds, stress patterns, and intonation of the language.
+Basic language concepts that are important to developing proficiency will be stressed, including production of sounds, stress patterns, and intonation of the language.
 Students also study basic facts about geography, customs, and culture of the Spanish-speaking countries.

-1563/1564 - Spanish for Native Speakers
+1563/1564 - AP Spanish (Native Speakers Only)